 The key words ‘MUST,” “MUST NOT,” “REQUIRED,” “SHALL,” “SHALL NOT,” “SHOULD,” “SHOULD NOT,” “RECOMMENDED,” “MAY,” and “OPTIONAL” are to be interpreted as described in RFC 2119 [BRADNER], except that the words do not appear in uppercase.

 Requirements

-The following feature requirements have been captured for the NSI Discovery Service.
-Some may apply to the base NSI Discovery Protocol, while others will apply specifically to the NSA Discovery .
+The following feature requirements have been captured for the NSA Discovery Document.
+Some may apply to the protocol formally know as the Discovery Service, while others will apply specifically to the NSA Description Document.